tanm-sys/forge-ec/README.md

 - Serialization methods (to_bytes, from_bytes)
 - Comprehensive test suite for field arithmetic and field axioms

+#### Point Operations
+- Point addition in extended coordinates with proper handling of special cases
+- Point doubling optimized for Edwards curves
+- Point negation and identity point handling
+- Constant-time point equality checks
+- Proper generator point implementation

+#### Scalar Operations
+- Scalar arithmetic (addition, subtraction, multiplication, negation)
+- Scalar inversion and exponentiation
+- RFC6979 deterministic scalar generation
+- Serialization methods (to_bytes, from_bytes)
+- Comprehensive test suite for scalar arithmetic and scalar axioms

-These implementations form the foundation for the Ed25519 curve operations and will enable secure and efficient EdDSA signatures.
+These implementations form the foundation for the Ed25519 curve operations and enable secure and efficient EdDSA signatures.

 ## Performance